greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 ## <a id="section6"></a>Examples

-Create a resource group with CPU and memory limit percentages of 35:
+Create a resource group with CPU and memory limit of 350 MB:

 ```
-CREATE RESOURCE GROUP rgroup1 WITH (CPU_MAX_PERCENT=35, MEMORY_LIMIT=35);
+CREATE RESOURCE GROUP rgroup1 WITH (CPU_MAX_PERCENT=35, MEMORY_LIMIT=350);
 ```

-Create a resource group with a concurrent transaction limit of 20, a memory limit of 15, and a CPU limit of 25:
+Create a resource group with a concurrent transaction limit of 20, a memory limit of 1500 MB, a CPU limit of 25, and disk I/O limits for the `pg_default` tablespace:

 ```
 CREATE RESOURCE GROUP rgroup2 WITH (CONCURRENCY=20,
-  MEMORY_LIMIT=15, CPU_MAX_PERCENT=25);
+  MEMORY_LIMIT=1500, CPU_MAX_PERCENT=25,
+  IO_LIMIT=’pg_default: wbps=1000, rbps=1000, wiops=100, riops=100’);
 ```

-Create a resource group to manage PL/Container resources specifying a memory limit of 10, and a CPU limit of 10:
+Create a resource group with a concurrent transaction limit of 20, a memory limit of 1500 MB, a CPU limit of 25, and disk I/O limits for a tablespace with oid 1663:

 ```
-CREATE RESOURCE GROUP plc_run1 WITH (MEMORY_LIMIT=10, CPU_MAX_PERCENT=10,
+CREATE RESOURCE GROUP rgroup2 WITH (CONCURRENCY=20,
-  CONCURRENCY=0);
+  MEMORY_LIMIT=1500, CPU_MAX_PERCENT=25,
+  IO_LIMIT=’1663: wbps=1000, rbps=1000, wiops=100, riops=100’);
 ```

-Create a resource group with a memory limit percentage of 11 to which you assign CPU core 1 on the coordinator host, and cores 1 to 3 on segment hosts:
+Create a resource group with a memory limit of 110 MB to which you assign CPU core 1 on the coordinator host, and cores 1 to 3 on segment hosts:

 ```
-CREATE RESOURCE GROUP rgroup3 WITH (CPUSET='1;1-3', MEMORY_LIMIT=11);
+CREATE RESOURCE GROUP rgroup3 WITH (CPUSET='1;1-3', MEMORY_LIMIT=110);
 ```

 ## <a id="section7"></a>Compatibility